preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: user-managament-groups-new.png

 Here you can add an image for the group using the Image picker, add a name and description and add Omnia only users to the group.
 The users must be added to the Users list first.
-Available fields (Display Name etc in the image above), depends on properties set up with the option in the User Managament menu.

 Add users to a group
 ---------------------------------